About the Artist

 Fox made her first piece of video art as part of a larger quest to find the perfect feminist role model.
 Searching through the ubiquitous portrayals of women in mainstream culture to no avail, Fox turned to feminist and queer representations to find what was missing, that is, individuals who question the status quo and are shameless in revealing their own imperfections and fallibility.
 Following their lead to expand her own personal boundaries and push against societal expectations, Fox has taken on a whole host of roles from housewives and exercise goddesses to self-help gurus and Viennese actionists.
 She takes pleasure in infusing the fantasies of those great mythmakers, TV and Hollywood, with the assertive passion and criticality of feminist art.
 Mining self-help culture and the makeover paradigm for all that they are worth, whilst also parodying and critiquing its quick fixes and the erasure of labour and pain that they perpetuate, Fox has found a kind of agency in ambivalence.
 As the years have progressed, she has also taken increasing risks to use her self in her work.
 Still unable to decide between the perks of the mainstream and the liberation of the avant-garde, Fox has begun filming her own chat show to put this question to guest performers, artists and intellectuals with the hope that one day she herself will become as influential as Oprah.

 With a PhD in Visual Cultures from Goldsmiths, University of London, Dr Oriana Fox has shown her work in renowned art venues such as the ICA, Tate Modern and Britain, Orchard Gallery in New York and Kunsthalle Wein, Vienna.
-She currently lectures in fine art critical studies at Goldsmiths, University of London and in art histories at City and Guilds of London Art School in Kennington.
+She currently lectures in art histories and critical contextual studies at The Art Academy, London, and City and Guilds of London Art School in Kennington.

 CV